Perugolate/arsa4/javi.md

 ![](https://github.com/Perugolate/arsa4/blob/master/plots/growth_by_strains.png)

 # Effect of mutation on growth

-This is just a quick and dirty model incorporating the two most frequently mutated operons (ytr and gra). i.e. agglomerating at the operon level - I will fit a proper model at some point.
+These are just quick and dirty models incorporating the two most frequently mutated operons (ytr and gra). i.e. agglomerating at the operon level - I will fit a proper model at some point.
 Perhaps something like `vmax ~ ytrA + ytrB + graR + graS + vraS + tcaA ...` where each variable is a factor and the levels are the genotypes.

 Combine with previous mutation data and test for effect of ytr/gra mutations on growth rate: